M-Gabriela/stock-analysis/README.md

 Based on our analysis results, we can observe that in 2017, the Green Stocks' return was significantly higher than in 2018.
 In 2017, only TERP stocks showed a negative return, while in 2018, most of the stocks (except for ENPH and RUN) had a negative return.

-As a result, we can also notice that even when ENPH stocks return decreased in 2018 compared to 2017, in both years the return is over 80%, while the RUN stock went from 5.5% in 2017 to 84.0% in 2018.
+We can also notice that even when ENPH stocks return decreased in 2018 compared to 2017, in both years the return is over 80%, while the RUN stock went from 5.5% in 2017 to 84.0% in 2018.
 Due to the drastic increment of the RUN stock, ENPH seems like a more stable stock to invest in, since there are more factors that need to be considered (value of the stocks, revenues, etc.) See Graph 1 - 2017 Stocks Return and Graph 2 - 2018 Stocks Return.

 ![image_name](Resources/2017_Stocks_Return.png)
 *Graph - 1 2017 Stocks Return*